 We have experts across all Libraries departments that will help to connect you with resources critical to your research, teaching or learning.
 Whether you need to get answers and advice about information resources, publishing and sharing your research, or digitization or data tools, our library professionals are available to help.

 Spaces conducive to Studying and Collaboration

 When you need a quiet place to study, a room to collaborate with others, or just a spot to hang out, the University Libraries has four locations – Waldo, Maybee Music and Dance, Swain Education, Zhang Legacy Collections Center – to serve your needs.
 You will find individual study cubicles, lounge seating, work tables and group study rooms as well as easy-to-move furniture, white boards and large-screen monitors to create a personalized workspace.

 Use one of our 240+ public computers to work on assignments or research projects.
 Our Graduate Student Commons on the third floor of Waldo is a dedicated space just for graduate students.

 Tools available for experimentation

 The Libraries is always looking for ways to encourage experimentation and exploration.
-Working in collaboration with other departments and campus units, we are continuing to bring new innovative learning and teaching technologies into our spaces such as virtual reality, 3D printing and instructional video production.
+Working in collaboration with other departments and campus units, we are continuing to bring new innovative learning and teaching technologies into our spaces such as virtual reality, 3D printing, multimedia editing and instructional video production.